maoueh/nugrant/README.md

 If the user decides to change it, he just has to set it in his own `.vagrantuser` and it will override the default value defined in the Vagrantfile.

+#### Array merge strategies

+As stated previously, when two arrays are merged together, the default strategy is to replace current array with new one.

+However, in some certain circumstances, you may need another behavior.
+That is why we also provide two other strategies that can be used.

+ * `:concat`
+   With this strategy, new array is appended to the end of current array when merged.
+The `Array` `+` operator is used to concatenante the two arrays.

+ * `:extend`
+   With this strategy, current array is extended with values from new one.
+The `Array` `|` (union) operator is used to extend the array.

+You can use the following snippet directly within your Vagrantfile to change the array merge strategy:

+    Vagrant.configure("2") do |config|
+      config.user.array_merge_strategy = :extend

+      config.ssh.port config.user.vm.ssh_port
+    end

+If you specify an unsupported strategy, nothing will happen.

 #### Commands